 San Diego Zoo’s reputation as a giant panda haven dates back several decades.
 The first pandas — Basi and Yuan Yuan — didn’t arrive in San Diego until 1987.

 It was supposed to be a short 100-day visit.
-The pandas drew a whopping two million viewers and wound up staying twice as long.
+However, the pandas drew a whopping two million viewers.
+They ended up staying twice as long.

 But that wasn’t the end of San Diego’s panda story.
-Bai Yun and Shi Shi arrived in 1996.
+Bai Yun (newbie Yun Chuan’s grandmother) and Shi Shi arrived in 1996.

 The initial agreement involved, as the Zoo website explains, “a lot of red tape and tons of application paperwork,” resulting in a twelve-year loan from the Chinese government.
 The loan was extended twice, and Bai Yun lived at the Zoo for 23 years, thanks to her success as a panda mom.

-The Zoo developed a special habitat known as the Giant Panda Research Station to accommodate the pandas.
-You can still see it in the Asian Passage section of the San Diego Zoo.
+The San Diego Zoo developed a special Giant Panda Research Station habitat to accommodate the pandas.
+You can still see it in the Asian Passage section of the Zoo.

 See also: The Unexpected Origins of San Diego Zoo